 To install a new filter, remove plastic and other outer wrapping from the new filter.
-Insert the filter into the top opening of the oven as shown.
+Insert the filter into the left side of the front top opening of the oven as shown.
 It will rest at an angle on 2 side support tabs and in front of the right rear tab.
-Replace the grille and 2 screws.
+Replace the grille and 3 screws.